FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     The result shows that Das Unvermeidliche has less distinct variations than Wunsch but more possible combinations.

-??? info "Full list of possible die combinations"
+??? info "Full list of possible dice combinations"
-    This is a full list of all possible die throws in this game and the result based on the described rules above.
+    This is a full list of all possible roll combinations in this game and the result based on the described rules above.

     | D1 | D2 | D3 | Result             |
     |----|----|----|--------------------|